Compare Multi-Resort Season Passes for the 2018/19 Ski Season

 First on our list, and one of the most popular passes available is Vail’s Epic Pass.
 And it has some pretty epic things going on for the 2018/19 ski season.

-For $899 (or $469 ages 5-12) you get unlimited access to 64 different ski resorts, and if you purchase your Epic Pass before April 15th, you’ll have 6 transferable buddy tickets already available for friends and family to use.
+For $949 (or $499 ages 5-12) you get unlimited access to 65 different ski resorts, and you’ll have 6 Ski-With-A-Friend (SWAF) tickets already available for friends and family to use.
+These tickets are already conveniently loaded on to your pass and are discounted from the ticket window price, expect SWAF tickets to fluctuate throughout the season.

-There is also a Local’s Epic Pass that runs $669 (or $549 ages 13-18/$359 ages 5-12) and offers unlimited, unrestricted access to Breckenridge, Wilmont, Mt Brighton, Keystone, Afton Alps and Arapahoe Basin.
+There is also a Local’s Epic Pass that runs $709 (or $569 ages 13-18/$379 ages 5-12) and offers unlimited, unrestricted access to Okemo, Mount Sunapee, Crested Butte, Stevens Pass and more.
 If you want to spend less loot and don’t mind blackout dates then the Local pass is the way to go.
 It also includes 10 days of holiday-restricted access to Vail and Beaver Creek, plus restricted access to Park City, Heavenly, Northstar and Kirkwood.

-If that wasn’t enough to entice you, Telluride will be available to Epic Pass owners for the 2018/19 season to spend seven full days at the mountain.
+If that wasn’t enough to entice you, Hakuba Valley, Japan will be available to Epic Pass owners for the 2018/19 season to spend five consecutive days of skiing and snowboarding at Hakuba Valley’s nine ski resorts.

 Next up is the Ikon Pass – ready to take on Vail’s Epic Pass one mountain at a time.
-If you choose to purchase the Ikon pass you’ll have full, unlimited access to 12 of the most desirable winter destinations across North America, and 7-day access to 13 destinations including Deer Valley, Revelstoke, Steamboat and more.
+If you choose to purchase the Ikon pass you’ll have full, unlimited access to 14 of the most desirable winter destinations across North America including Crystal Mountain Resort and Solitude Mountain Resort.
+And 7-day access to 21 destinations including Cypress Mountain BC, Big Sky Resort, Jackson Hole, Killington and more.

 If the first two don’t quite make the cut for you, maybe the Mountain Collective Pass will.

-This unique pass allows you to ski 2 days each at 16 different destinations, plus unlimited 50% off single day lift tickets and exclusive lodging deals – Allowing you a new adventure every time you strap your sticks to your feet.
+This unique pass allows you to ski two days each at 17 different dream destinations for a total of 34 days on the mountain.
+Plus unlimited 50% off single day lift tickets, zero blackout dates and exclusive lodging deals, allowing you a new adventure every time you strap your sticks to your feet.